Down and Out in Paris and London

 Now and then I get an angry email from someone commenting on my insensitive, wildly inaccurate portrayal of mental illness.
 Rather then respond to those people, I just stay quiet because those people are fucking crazy, am I right??"

-if you're intrested, the Director's Cut TPB has all the Johnny comics and some extra things, "Squee's Wonderful Big Giant Book of Unspeakable Horrors" (which is also good) has the Squee spinoff and the extra comics from the original 7 issues.
+if you're intrested, the Director's Cut TPB has all the Johnny comics and some extra things, "Squee's Wonderful Big Giant Book of Unspeakable Horrors" (which is also nice) has the Squee spinoff and the extra comics from the original 7 issues.
 I still have to read the spinoff "I Feel Sick"...

 *description coming soon*